CBS Columbia Square: Programs

 In the late 1940s and early 1950s Columbia Square also served as a CBS television facility.
 In 1948, the first West Coast-based variety program, The Ed Wynn Show, was produced on Stage A. Lucille Ball's first national TV appearance took place on The Ed Wynn Show in December 1949 (aired on the East Coast just after New Year).
 Within the year Stage A would be the location of the shooting of the pilot episode of I Love Lucy.

 In the 2005 KNX broadcast, A Salute to Columbia Square, announcer George Walsh recalled crowds jamming the Square's forecourt for tickets to live broadcasts.
 (Ushers would sometimes walk down Sunset Boulevard to NBC's studios at Vine Street to urge audience members to watch a Columbia Square broadcast instead.)
 After their on-air appearances, actors would dash to the Radio Actors Telephone Exchange in the Square's lobby to check with their agents about their next bookings.

 In 2007, KCRW and other public radio stations broadcast "Remembering Columbia Square: A Salute to a Palace of Broadcasting" featuring Norman Corwin, George Burns, Jack Benny, Jim Hawthorne, Janet Waldo, Art Gilmore, Alan Young, Herb Ellis, Art Linkletter, Gil Stratton, Harry Shearer, Marie Wilson, Mel Baldwin and sound effects man Ray Erlenborn.
 The program was produced by Gerald Zelinger.

-Bob Crane was a top-rated KNX deejay at Columbia Square in the 1960s and James Dean worked as an usher.
-Some of the Square's once-luxurious radio theaters were converted to recording studios for Columbia Records where Bob Dylan, Barbra Streisand and many other top stars recorded albums.
+Bob Crane was a top-rated KNX disc jockey at Columbia Square in the 1960s and James Dean worked as an usher.
+Some of the Square's radio theaters were converted to recording studios for Columbia Records used by Bob Dylan and Barbra Streisand.